 Rep. Seth Moulton — Democrat

 In April, Rep. Seth Moulton became the third Massachusetts politician to launch a 2020 campaign, according to Politico.
 On his website, the congressman states that "all Americans deserve health insurance that's affordable, that isn't tied to a job, and that covers all pre-existing conditions — no matter who you are."
 Moulton goes on to argue for creating competition within the market by establishing a public option, thereby giving people a choice between public and private health care system.
-Beto O'Rourke — Democrat Scott Eisen/Getty Images News/Getty Images

-Medicare for America.
+Since making his presidential campaign official, former Rep. Beto O'Rourke has retracted his support for Sanders' Medicare For All bill and instead championed an initiative known as Medicare for America.
 According to Slate, O'Rourke told voters in Iowa earlier this month that he was "no longer sure" if Sanders' Medicare For All plan would be "the fastest way" to universal health care.

 The former Texas representative is now advocating for Medicare for America, which calls for enrolling all those currently on Medicaid and Obamacare plans into Medicare and then making Medicare a voluntary option for anyone else.
 The program would have no age stipulations and would, in place of abolishing them, cap out-of-pocket expenses and put premiums on a means-tested sliding scale.
 According to NY Magazine, this would make Medicare for America less of "a fiscal leap" than Sanders' Medicare for All.

 Ohio Rep. Tim Ryan announced his 2020 candidacy in early April.
 According to The New York Times, he is a co-sponsor of the House's Medicare for All bill.
 In 2017, however, he told the New Republic that lawmakers should ditch the term "single-payer health care," arguing that voters "don't have any clue" what it is.
-In an interview with CNN's Ryan said he'd At This Hour, supported Medicare for All since 2007 but stressed that he thinks such a program must be worked toward in steps.
+In an interview with CNN's At This Hour, Ryan said he'd supported Medicare for All since 2007 but stressed that he thinks such a program must be worked toward in steps.